 (At this time, we are not accepting applications from participants of past Oliver-Craig Retreats.
 If you attended the retreat in a previous year, we strongly encourage you to apply instead for a Sponsored Residency at Jampolis Cottage.)

-A. ‘Cover letter’—that is, personal responses up to 2 pages total (single-spaced; in 12-pt Times New Roman or Arial font) to the following questions.
+The cover letter is composed of personal responses to the following questions.
 All questions must be answered within these 2 pages, but the length of any particular response is up to you.
 Please start a new paragraph for each response.

 - How long have you been writing creatively?